Clogged Arteries: Causes, Symptoms & Support Strategies

 Your arteries are major blood vessels that carry oxygen-rich blood throughout your body.
 Healthy arteries have smooth inner walls allowing smooth blood flow.
 Clogged arteries, on the other hand, may decrease or block healthy blood flow, and increase your risk of heart attack, stroke, and even death due to a buildup of a substance called plaque on their inner walls.

-In this article, you will learn what clogged articles are and their pathophysiology.
+In this article, you will learn what clogged arteries are and their pathophysiology.
 You will understand the major causes of blocked arteries.
 I will share some important lab work that may help to determine your risk factors.
 I will also offer some powerful natural support strategies to help improve blood flow and cardiovascular health.

 What Are Clogged Arteries